Software Asset Management Best Practices

 • ROI generated by the SAM program

-Whatever metrics are decided upon, management should be kept appraised of the progress of the program and any financial benefits that result.
+Whatever metrics are agreed, management should be kept appraised of the progress of the program as well as any resulting financial benefits.

 SAM – A Critical Function